-It’s a Group Leader’s responsibility to maintain appropriate traveler conduct while on tour.
-Before departure, they set clear expectations for travelers’ behaviour (curfew, rules regarding drinking, etc.).
+It’s a Group Leader’s responsibility to maintain appropriate traveller conduct while on tour.
+Before departure, they set clear expectations for travellers’ behaviour (curfew, rules regarding drinking, etc.).
 They also take disciplinary action should there be any infractions of these rules.

 Meeting with chaperones and other Group Leaders

 Prior to tour, Group Leaders should meet with their chaperones from the group to discuss their roles and responsibilities.
 On arrival day, they will meet with the other Group Leaders on tour to discuss their objectives for the trip, as well as rules and regulations.
 Discussing plans together and addressing any questions or concerns daily promotes cohesion within the larger group.

 Being familiar with medical histories

 Group Leaders need to be aware of their travellers’ medications and health concerns.
 They should collect this information before tour using the Traveller Health & Medical Profile form.

 On tour, the Group Leader is responsible for:

 The Group Leader (or a designated responsible adult) must accompany the group at all times, including during meals, sightseeing excursions and optional excursions on tour.

 The Tour Director may need the Group Leader’s help upon arrival at each hotel as traveller rooming configurations may change from one hotel to the next.

 Group Leaders will ensure that all travellers are accounted for.
 This might include having travellers count off or divide into smaller buddy groups.